Pangeamt/nteu-engine/README.md

 - `launch_nteu_gateway.py` the `translate` function to connect with your translation model using its endpoints and return the list of translations.

+- You can also replace the texts in the folder `test_texts` to do a bleu evaluation with a get endpoint in `/test`

 ### Building and running the docker image